-So that's our starting point.
+So that's your starting point.
 WATER, FOOD, SHELTER.

 If, for whatever reason, you're unable to secure a good water filter, make certain you provide another method of treating water.
 Boiling the water and/or treating it with bleach will work.
 The bottom line however, is that without some method of treating water YOU WILL PROBABLY DIE!

-The Essential Survival Gear List, and corresponding Bug Out Bag List, does NOT include: Food - Clothing - Footwear - Personal medications - Toiletries - Personal papers - Firearms - Ammunition - or necessary personal items such as eyeglasses, contact lenses etc.
+This Bug Out Bag Checklist, does NOT include: Food - Clothing - Footwear - Personal medications - Toiletries - Personal papers - Firearms - Ammunition - or necessary personal items such as eyeglasses, contact lenses etc.

 Important papers including all licenses, birth and death certificates, inoculation records, passports, deeds, pertinent medical records, and other important papers should be photo-copied and placed in a 100% waterproof pouch, along with (perhaps) a few selected pictures.
 The pouch should either be put into the Bug Out Bag, or placed in an area that would allow quick and easy insertion into the Bug Out Bag.

-Here's the Bug Out Bag List.
-There are items on the List you don't absolutely have to have.
-Then too, there are items, such as a tent, that are not on the List.
+Here's the Bug Out Bag Checklist.
+There are items on the Checklist you don't absolutely have to have.
+Then too, there are items, such as a tent, that are not on the Checklist.
 You'll have to mix and match.
-Experiment to see what you can and can't get in the bag and adjust accordingly.
-It's not perfect for everyone, but if you have the listed items in your Bug Out Bag, you'll do OK.
+Experiment to see what you can and can't get in/on the bag and adjust accordingly.
+It's not perfect for everyone, but if you have most of the listed items in your Bug Out Bag, you'll do OK.
 By the way, you don't have to match them exactly, just get close.